Monday, October 8, 2018

 DM: Dietmar Hamann (Germany)

 Throughout his career, Dietmar Hamann has played for Bayern Munich, Newcastle United, Liverpool, and Manchester City.
+His longest stints were with Bayern Munich and Liverpool.
 He played 59 times for Germany between 1997 and 2006, and represented his nation in two World Cups and two European Championships, reaching the 2002 FIFA World Cup Final.

 CM: Xabi Alonso (Spain)